 The Los Angeles area has an abundance of theme parks and amusement parks, each with a different personality.
 What makes a good theme park experience depends on what you are looking for.
 Theme parks are by definition touristy, so it's just a matter of which type of tourist experience you appreciate.
-Los Angeles theme parks also put on great holiday attractions for Halloween and Christmas, which can be fun to visit, even if you don't care much for riding rides.
+Los Angeles theme parks also put on great holiday attractions for Halloween and Christmas, which can be a fun time to visit, even if you aren't a fan of thrill rides.

 Disneyland in Anaheim is the number one theme park in Southern California, full of the traditional Disney charm, attention to detail and obsessively perfect "cast" to make sure your visit runs smoothly.
 Disneyland is more about family fun than big thrills, although you can find a few rides with motion sickness potential in Tomorrowland.
-3-day admission to Disneyland and Disney California Adventure is included in the Southern California CityPass, the only discount option for Disneyland tickets.
+3-day admission to Disneyland and Disney California Adventure is included in the Southern California CityPass, one discount option for Disneyland tickets.
 Disneyland often offers package deals and discounts that are time-limited.

 Universal Studios Hollywood is the original movie-themed amusement park located on the grounds of an active film and television studio.
 In addition to movie-related rides and attractions and the recent addition of the Wizarding World of Harry Potter, the Tram Tour takes you through the back lot and some sound stages of the Universal Studios production studios.
 The 3 to 7-day Go Los Angeles Card includes weekday admission to Universal Studios.